mozilla-services/flemmard/README.rst

 Flemmard
 --------

-Flemmard let you drive a Mozilla Services Jenkins server from the command line.
+Flemmard let you drive a Jenkins server from the command line.

 The console script will let you: